-This page contains the current draft of the full text of Chapter 2 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 2 of RAFT 2035.

 2. Mental wellbeing

 Goal 2 of RAFT 2035 is that at least 99% of people in the UK will experience their mental health as “good” or “excellent”.

 The statistics of people with mental health problems are collected and analysed every seven years by the Adult Psychiatric Morbidity Survey.
 Key findings from the most recent survey, which covered 2014, include the following:

 - During the year in question, around one man in every eight, and around one woman in every five, experienced a mental health problem